 Once you’ve entered all the invoices, allowable expenses, bills and bank transactions associated with the IR35 contract (and made sure you’ve linked them to the project in FreeAgent), your IR35 report will be ready for you to review.

-To view your IR35 report, navigate to the ‘Accounting’ tab at the top of your screen and select ‘Reports’ from the drop-down menu.
+Navigate to the ‘Accounting’ tab at the top of the screen and select ‘Reports’ from the drop-down menu.

 Select ‘IR35’ from the ‘Breakdown’ section.